 If Going For a Dip Think Of Your Colored Tresses.

-· Always be sure to rinse your hair with fresh water directly after getting out from the sea or pool.
-To rinse away as much of the salt water or chlorine as possible.
-So as to cut down the effects of the chemicals and salt on your colored hair.
-As soon as you have time shampoo and condition.
+Always be sure to rinse your hair with fresh water directly after getting out from the sea or pool.
+As this will get rid of as much of the salt water or chlorine as possible.